 Markets and Subjects Analyzed

-Worldwide Virtual Machine Software (VMS) Forecast
+- Worldwide Virtual Machine Software Market Shares and Forecast

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 - How will containers enable portability in multicloud and hybrid cloud scenarios?

 - What container platforms are enterprises deploying to orchestrate containers?

 - How are vendors building platforms and cloud services around Kubernetes to provide value and differentiation?